 Torres del Paine National Park

-Torres del Paine National Park, with its iconic granite towers, is one of the most popular destinations in Patagonia.
-It is most famous for the W Trek, but dig deeper and you'll …
+Torres del Paine National Park, with its iconic granite Towers, is one of Patagonia's most popular destinations: a paradise for hikers and outdoor adventure activities.

 Discover MoreMuch of Patagonia is remote and hard to reach, however Los Glaciares is one place that bucks the trend.
 Here you'll find the magnificent Perito Moreno glacier and the hiking/climbing town of El Chalten, both easily accessed by public transport.
 El Chalten is also unique in Patagonia for being a town right in the mountains, where you can walk onto the trails from your hotel front door.
 Accommodation options are plentiful, if a little rustic.